 - Responsible for conservation and management of fish stocks in the South Atlantic Region - Consists of 13 voting members who are appointed by the Secretary of Commerce, 1 representative from each of the 4 South Atlantic states, the Southeast Regional Director of NMFS, and 4 non-voting members - Responsible for developing fishery management plans and amendments under the Magnuson-Stevens Act; recommends actions to NMFS for implementation - Management area is from 3 to 200 nautical miles off the coasts of North Carolina, South Carolina, Georgia, and east Florida through Key West.
 For CMP species, the South Atlantic Council manages through the Mid-Atlantic Region of the snapper grouper fishery.
 Currently, there are separate quotas and trip limits for the longline and hook-and-line sectors.
-An endorsement is required to fish with longline gear.
-Some fishermen believe they can transfer their golden tilefish longline endorsement to another vessel and then fish for golden tilefish using hook-and-line gear, or that they can renew their Federal commercial snapper grouper vessel permit at one time but wait to renew their golden tilefish longline endorsement and then fish for golden tilefish using hook-and-line gear while their endorsement is not valid.
-When Amendment 18B was developed, however, the South Atlantic Council did not intend for fishermen who qualified and obtained a golden tilefish longline endorsement to also be able to fish for golden tilefish using hook-and-line gear during the same fishing year.
+An endorsement is required to fish for golden tilefish with longline gear.
+Some fishermen may be transferring their golden tilefish longline endorsement to another vessel and then fishing for golden tilefish using hook-and-line gear.
+Other golden tilefish endorsement holders might renew their federal commercial snapper grouper vessel permit at one time but wait to renew their golden tilefish longline endorsement and then fish for golden tilefish using hook-and-line gear while their endorsement is not valid.
+When Amendment 18B was developed; however, the South Atlantic Council did not intend for fishermen who qualified and obtained a golden tilefish longline endorsement to also be able to fish for golden tilefish using hook-and-line gear during the same fishing year.
 Amendment 35 provides alternatives that could modify the ability of fishermen with a golden tilefish longline endorsement to fish on the commercial hook-and-line quota.